P.A.Th.E./P.

 P.A.Th.E./P (Greek: Π.Α.Θ.Ε./Π., Πάτρα - Αθήνα - Θεσσαλονίκη - Ειδομένη/Προμαχώνας), which stands for Patras–Athens–Thessaloniki–Idomeni/Promachonas is a higher-speed rail line in Greece which is partly completed and partly under construction.
-The section between Athens and Thessaloniki is completed and allows a travel time of 3 hours 20 minutes, a reduction of about three hours.
+The section between Athens and Thessaloniki was completed in 2019 and allows a theoretical minimum travel time of 3 hours and 20 minutes, although that has never been achieved in regular service.
+The line was significantly damaged by Storm Daniel in July 2023, and as of January 2026 is still undergoing extensive repairs.

 History

 Development of a modern rail network for Greece has been a major goal since the 1990s.
 In 1996, construction of what is currently known as the P.A.Th.E./P. was given the go-ahead.
 The line, which should have opened by 2004, will link Patras, Athens and Thessaloniki with the neighbouring countries Republic of North Macedonia and Bulgaria via the border stations at Idomeni and Promachonas, respectively.

 The project has been faced with delays because of construction and finance.
 Although 2004 should have been the year the modern electrified rail network opened, opening dates were pushed back many times.
 This does not mean that the line is fully under construction.
 The Domokos to Thessaloniki part opened, although unelectrified, in 2004, and the Athens to Kiato line in 2005 up to Corinth and in 2007 up to Kiato, once again, unelectrified.
 Both lines where electrified between 2010 and 2011.
 In 2020, the Kiato–Aigio section opened.

+The full length of the electrified line between Athens and Thessaloniki entered service in 2019, and ETR 470 trains were introduced on this section in May 2022, with a total travel time of 3 hours and 55 minutes.
+The service was plagued by maintenance issues with the trains and eventually suspended when the last unit was withdrawn from service after a breakdown in November 2024.
+The line itself was extensively damaged along a 120 km section in July 2023 by Storm Daniel.
+As of January 2026 repairs are continuing, and the minimum travel time on the entire line, using conventional rolling stock, is 5 hours and 12 minutes.